Lolzen/bismuth-browser/README.md

 Night mode, bottom toolbar and the new tab page were part of Kiwi.
 Chromium now provides all three natively.

-Ad blocking, popup blocking and user scripts were also part of Kiwi.
-All three are covered by extensions and were dropped.

 Kiwi's per-site user-agent spoofing targeted 2022 website behaviour and is not carried over.